Fornication/Arkays-Commandment/README.md

 ### Tweaking the ENB

-Shelb has done their best to balance performance with visuals by pre-tweaking the ENB for you.
+The ENB that comes with Tinvaak has been tweaked to balance performance with visuals.
+However, if you wish to make changes follow the information below.

 Open the console with `~` before doing edits, so you're not randomly swinging weapons around while editing the ENB.

-If you're really struggling with FPS but want the color correction and realism, disable in the ENB GUI [shift+enter]:
+If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [shift+enter]:

 ##### enbseries.ini

   - DetailedShadow
   - ComplexFireLights
   - ComplexParticleLights
   - Reflection

 #### Darkness Settings

  - If you want the game to be brighter or darker, you can use the Vivid Weathers MCM.